KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 Check this out if you want to learn about "gotchas" when building "before update" or "after update" apex triggers.

-Most notably, the popular recommendation to use a `static` boolean to control trigger recursion has a *catch*.
+Most notably, popular recommendations to use a `static` boolean or a static `set<id>` to control trigger recursion has a *catch*.
 It could lead to the trigger not firing at all on a data load or an integration.
 I've proposed here alternative approaches that work with Salesforce behavior on allOrNone=false (partial success) operations - usually default behavior of a data load / integration.

 **Motivation**